JakeWard98/Ky8er-Bot/README.md

 ## Plans

     - Play Music from YouTube/other Music Sources
+        - To do:
+            - Allow a Queue
-        - Done, just need to allow a Queue and Media Options
+            - Media Options
+            - Embedded Messages

     - Have only 1 help command that checks to see what permissions the user has and then displays the correct one